Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/combinatorial-set.md

 # Permutations

-Permutations change all elements in basis "at once" when separated by slashes, such as in the example lines below:
+Permutations change all elements in basis "at once" when separated by slashes ("/" - with no trailing spaces), such as in the example lines below:

 **1st scenario - input**
 ```txt
 Si/Ge/As 0.0 0.0 0.0
 Si/Ge    0.5 0.5 0.0
 ```
-In case slashes ("/") are used as separators, the elements are changed all at once, eg. there will be 3 total bases created in the above example:
+Hence, according to the above combinatorial set, the following three distinct crystal structures will be generated:

 **Case 1 - structure generated**
 ```txt